savoirfairelinux/building-inclusive-open-source-software/docs/E-APQ.md

 ---

 # When to use ?
-Go through this module if your app uses Qt or if you consider using it and what to see how does it holds out from an accessibility perspective.
-Please note that it is not usable at all without [👩‍💻 E-ICO Inclusive code 101](E-ICO.md).
+Go through this module if your app uses Qt, or if you consider using it for your app.
+Please note that this module requires the trainee to follow [👩‍💻 E-ICO Inclusive code 101](E-ICO.md) first.

 # Description

 There are only few example of good accessibility implementation using Qt.
 Even the one provided by Qt themselves are limited to a single static page with a few elements.
-Therefor, we will go through all Qt's main accessibility elements while taking a look at a complex UI element as a chat view.
+Therefore, we will go through all of Qt's main accessibility elements while taking a look at a complex UI element, a chat view.

 ## Accessibility labels

 Screen-readers and other accessibility technologies need specific information in order to navigate through your app.
 We are lucky that Qt provides a way of setting it automatically using the [QAccessible Class](https://doc.qt.io/qt-6/qaccessible.html#Role-enum).
-This class is inherited by all Qt's items.
+This class is inherited by all of Qt's items.

 It will try to automatically fill the accessibility fields but this often fails.
 Therefore you should set those fields manually in order to make your interface accessible.
-The bare minimum is setting :
+The bare minimum is setting:

-- The **role**: this will indicate to the user using an accessibility technology like a screen-reader or a braille display how they can interact with this specific object.
-It can takes values such as Button, StaticText, Heading, dialog...
+- The **role**: this will indicate to the accessibility technology users (like a screen-reader or a braille display) how they can interact with this specific object.
+It can take values such as Button, StaticText, Heading, dialog...
 You can find the full list in the according [Qt's documentation of QAccessible::Role](https://doc.qt.io/qt-6/qaccessible.html?search=item#Role-enum).
-- The **name**: this is the main title of your component like for example "create account button" or "Language selection ComboBox".
+- The **name**: this is the main title of your component, like for example "Create account Button" or "Language selection ComboBox".
 - The **description**: this should explain to the user what will happen if they interact with this component as well as any additional context information.
-It can be for example "Display your QR code to allow other users to scan it and add you as a contact" or "Use arrows to switch between available account".
+It can be for example "Display your QR code to allow other users to scan it and add you as a contact" or "Use arrows to switch between available accounts".

 In QML code this would look like :

 ```QML
 Accessible.role: Accessible.Button
 Accessible.name: toolTipText
 Accessible.description: JamiStrings.qrCodeExplanation
 ```

-For a lot of elements like a message, you would want the accessibility to be grouped in ways that are not as evident as the example above.
+For many elements, like a message for example, you would want the accessibility to be grouped in ways that are not as obvious as the example above.
 Let's say that we want to design it for our chat-view.
-We only want the message to be focusable and it should contains all information needed.
+We only want the message to be focusable and it should contain all the information needed.
 In the [🎨 D-IDE: Inclusive design 101](D-IDE.md) module, we stated that the label should read something like:

     "Michel Berger.
 3 unread messages.
 You said : Thanks ! at 9:07.
     Message status : sent.
 Pinned.
 Actions available.”

-Code producing an implementation close to this one would be :
+The code producing an implementation close to this one would be :
 ```cpp
     Accessible.role: Accessible.StaticText
     Accessible.name: {